alexyushkin/alexyushkin.github.io/_posts/2020-12-20-NYC_Airbnb_prices.md

 ---
 layout: page
-title: "What affects the price of Airbnb Listings"
+title: "What affects the price of Airbnb listings"
 subtitle: "in New York City"
 date:   2020-12-19 21:21:21 -0500
 categories: ["Machine Learning"]